-However the flexibility of certain drives can be substantially increased by using the Second Processors.
-These Second Processors provide an additional processor for the drive and allow the user to utilise existing, or write their own, application-specific software.
+However the flexibility of certain drives can be substantially increased by using the SM-Register.
+The SM-Register provides an additional processor for the drive and allows the user to utilise existing, or write their own, application-specific software.
 They also offer powerful networking capabilities so many drives (and other equipment) can be connected together to communicate process wide information thus offering a complete application solution.
-The Second Processors are System Integration Modules that can be installed to Option Module slot 3 on Unidrive M. The Second Processor modules are powered from the drive's internal power supply.
+The SM-Register is a solutions module that can be installed to expansion slots in the supported drives and is powered from the drive's internal power supply.